When We All Fall Asleep, Where Do We Go?: Touring

 Eilish embarked on two-month tour of Europe, beginning on February 11, 2019, at Kesselhaus, part of Kulturbrauerei in Berlin, where she performed "Bury a Friend" and "When I Was Older" for the first time in concert.
 The tour lasted through March 6 and included dates at Glasgow's SWG3 arena, Manchester Academy, the O2 Institute in Birmingham, and Shepherd's Bush Empire in London.
 It was later announced that she would perform a set of intimate acoustic shows at the Pryzm club in London on March 7.

 Eilish also supported the album with a world tour – the When We All Fall Asleep Tour, which was announced in February 2019.
 It began in April of that year with two performances at Coachella, the first of which was universally praised by critics, some of whom hailed it as the highlight of the day despite technical difficulties regarding Vince Staples's microphone during his verse on the track "&Burn".
+A second tour, the Where Do We Go?
+World Tour, was announced in September 2019.
+It began in March 2020 and was planned to conclude in September of that year, with plans to tour South America, Europe and Asia in addition to North America.
+Due to the COVID-19 pandemic, the tour ended three days after the first show, with only three shows played in total.

 Eilish also appeared at the Groovin' the Moo festival, which took place throughout the end of April and beginning of May.
 Eilish was also part of the line-up of BBC Radio 1's Big Weekend on May 25 in Middlesbrough.
 At the Glastonbury Festival on June 30, Eilish appeared on the "Other Stage" as a warm up for British rapper Dave, backed only by her brother on keyboards, a drummer and a plain, black stage.
 Her slot received widespread critical acclaim, with reviewers citing her engagement with the audience and versatile performance as reasons for their praise.